G’day Creative Person,

 Crowd-funding site: Pozible.com

-By the 3 month deadline, fans pledged $12,000 for the making of my third album.
-Two weeks later I was in the studio recording the 12 track album with the producer I’d been aching for!
-March 15 I released the album, named Hero in Me.
-Now I’m onto the next phase of my creative life, making a video clip for the title track of the album.
+By the 3 month deadline, fans pledged $12,000 for the album.
+2 weeks later I was in the studio recording the 12-track album with the producer I’d been aching for!
+March 15 I released the album, named Hero in Me and wen ton to make a video clip for the title track of the album.

 The support from friends, family, fans and strangers was incredible.
 It starts off with an idea you’re excited about, and soon you have many people on board, excited, buzzing, the project snowballs and they help make your dream come to life!
 I couldn’t have done it without their support.
 Amazing!